Manox917/Movie-dataset-2025/SQL_Revision_Kisumu_hotel_ SAMRAO.md

- What is the most recent movie Vin Diesel appeared in?
+ 1.What is the most recent movie Vin Diesel appeared in?

 ```sql